webplatform/docs/html/elements/caption/index.md

 }}
 {{Notes_Section
 |Notes====Remarks===
-The '''caption''' element should be a child of the <table> element.
+The '''caption''' element should be a child of the <nowiki><table> element.
 The <table> object and its associated elements have a separate table object model, which uses different methods than the general object model.
-For more information about the table object model, see Building Tables Dynamically.
+For more information about the table object model, see Building Tables Dynamically.</nowiki>

 The '''caption-side''' property is the preferred way to position a table caption.